Aargau/case-studies-1/_posts/2015-07-21-Dog-Tracking.md

 * * *

-[1](#_ftnref1) For more specifics on the Kinect, see [here](http://channel9.msdn.com/coding4fun/kinect/Kinect-1-vs-Kinect-2-a-side-by-side-reference); for the Kinect SDK, see [here](http://www.microsoft.com/en-us/kinectforwindows/).
+<a id="_ftn1"></a> For more specifics on the Kinect, see [here](http://channel9.msdn.com/coding4fun/kinect/Kinect-1-vs-Kinect-2-a-side-by-side-reference); for the Kinect SDK, see [here](http://www.microsoft.com/en-us/kinectforwindows/).

-[2](#_ftnref2) Initial set.
+<a id="_ftn2"></a> Initial set.
 One of the goals of the project is to see if we can match with substantially fewer prebuilt poses.

-[3](#_ftnref3) For more on decision jungles, see [here](http://research.microsoft.com/pubs/205439/DecisionJunglesNIPS2013.pdf).
+<a id="_ftn3"></a> For more on decision jungles, see [here](http://research.microsoft.com/pubs/205439/DecisionJunglesNIPS2013.pdf).
 To quote: “Unlike conventional decision trees that only allow one path to every node, a DAG [Directed Acyclic Graph] in a decision jungle allows multiple paths from the root to each leaf.”